-A blog devoted to promoting veganism, animal equality, and the abolition of animal slavery through information and topical reflections on animal-related issues.
-The Vegan Vine aims to educate, inspire, and move people to embrace an ethical vegan way of life and to establish rights for ALL animals and to embrace a vegan way of life.
+A blog devoted to promoting veganism, equality, and the abolition of nonhuman slavery through information and topical reflections on nonhuman-related issues.
+The Vegan Vine aims to educate, inspire, and move people to embrace an ethical vegan way of life and to establish rights for ALL nonhumans and to embrace a vegan way of life.

 If you think cows are the only victims of the beef industry

 and that chowing down on a hamburger or steak only affects them, think again.

 government agencies, primarily in the West, have been on a full out blitz to